Real topological Hochschild homology via the norm and Real Witt vectors: A multiplicative double coset formula

 \begin{lem} There is an isomorphism of totally ordered $D_{2m}$-sets

-where $\zeta=\zeta_{2m}$, the $D_{2m}$-sets on the right have the total orders from Convention \ref{conv: ordered coset}, and $\mu_{2m(k+1)}$ is equipped with a total order by Remark \ref{order on mum}. \end{lem} \begin{proof} Without the total ordering this isomorphism is clear.
-We chose the total ordering on the right hand side in Convention \ref{conv: ordered coset} so that this lemma would be true. \end{proof}
+where $\zeta=\zeta_{2m}$, the $D_{2m}$-sets on the right have the total orders from Convention~\ref{conv: ordered coset}, and $\mu_{2m(k+1)}$ is equipped with a total order by Remark~\ref{order on mum}. \end{lem} \begin{proof} Without the total ordering this isomorphism is clear.
+The total ordering in Convention~\ref{conv: ordered coset} was chosen so that this lemma would be true. \end{proof}

-\begin{rem} We will also write $f_{m,k}$ for the underlying map of totally ordered sets from Lemma \ref{lem: isomorphism of D2m sets} after forgetting the $D_{2m}$-set structure. \end{rem}
+\begin{rem} We will also write $f_{m,k}$ for the underlying map of totally ordered sets from Lemma~\ref{lem: isomorphism of D2m sets} after forgetting the $D_{2m}$-set structure. \end{rem} Given an $E_{\sigma}$-ring $R$, then $\iota_e^*R$ is an $E_1$-ring and $R$ is a $N_{e}^{D_2}\iota_e^*R$-bimodule with right action